Herbert Hultgren: Cardiology career

-In 1948, Hultgren (or "Herb," as he was known to his colleagues and friends) was hired to teach at the Stanford University School of Medicine.
+In 1948, Hultgren (or "Herb," as he was known to colleagues and friends) was hired to teach at the Stanford University School of Medicine.
 He was the first member of the Medical School faculty to specialize in the quickly evolving field of Cardiology, and he founded the school's Division of Cardiology.

 Hultgren was an early advocate of cardiac catherization, which significantly enhanced the diagnosis of cardiovascular disease.
 He designed and established the first cardiac catheterization laboratory in Northern California.
 In 1955, Stanford named him Chief of Cardiology.

 In 1959, Stanford reorganized their School of Medicine and relocated its operations from San Francisco to a new medical center on the Stanford University campus.
 The revamped program featured a full-time faculty and redirection and commitment to research.
 Hultgren was instrumental in planning and ensuring the success of the move and implementing the school's new focus and strategic direction.

 Hultgren served as the Chief of Cardiology at the Palo Alto Veterans Administration Medical Center for 17 years beginning in 1967.
 In 1972, NASA hired him to serve as one of two cardiology consultants to the Apollo 16 space mission, a cautionary measure adopted by the space agency after multiple Apollo 15 astronauts had suffered arrhythmia and loss of potassium while on the Moon the previous year.
 In 1983, Stanford named him Professor of Medicine (Cardiology) Emeritus.
 Throughout his career, Hultgren received significant national recognition for his investigative research into the treatment of coronary artery disease (CAD).